arosenfeld2003/qwasar-sql/README.md

 # my-sqlite

-In order to understand SQL and databases, specifically related to building web apps using Ruby on Rails, I built a command line SQLITE interface in Ruby.
-It includes a Ruby class with methods that allow functionality similar to making database requests using SQL.
+These projects were completed in order to understand SQL and databases, specifically related to building web apps using Ruby on Rails.

+The repo includes MyRedisClass which will act like a Key-Value database, MySqliteRequest and MySelectQuery which mimic making database requests using SQL, as well as a command line SQLITE interface.